I would like to Donate:

 Not all countries report shark landings in as much detail as they might, but using the best available data TRAFFIC have released reports identifying the top 20 shark fishing nations.
 The authors of the report identify that this sort of data is critically important for promoting better shark management, but that ideally the data would be species based.
-They also recognise that trends in global catch are affected by changes in management practices – since the publication of this report in 2009, the UK has adopted management measures, which significantly reduce the UK’s shark landings and the government believe that they would no longer feature in the top 20 nation’s listings.
+They also recognise that trends in global catch are affected by changes in management practices.

 Not surprisingly China and Hong Kong dominate the import market.
-As the majority of fins imported into Hong Kong are then exported to China, China accounts for approximately 95% of the worldwide trade in shark fins.
+As the majority of fins imported into Hong Kong are then exported to China, China accounts for approximately 95% of the worldwide trade in shark fins (3).

 Shark fins are not equal in value but are divided into a primary and secondary fin set with higher prices paid for the primary set.
 Dorsal fins from Whale Sharks and Basking Sharks are regarded as trophy fins fetching thousands of dollars apiece.